halfdannielsen123/hotstone/TestList.md

 * [OK] Findus draws card Siete by beginning of round 8

 Mana:
-* When Findus tries to play both Dos and Tres in round 1, he is not allowed since he's out of mana
+* [OK] When Findus tries to play both Dos and Tres in round 1, he is not allowed since he's out of mana
 * [OK] When Peddersen plays Dos, Then the mana available is two less.
 * When Findus plays his power, his mana should drop two
 * When Findus plays Uno in round 0, in beginning of round 2, he should have 3 mana